Accomplishing your website goals will mean growth and success for your website and your business.

 It’s easy to fall into a habit of just “managing” your website.
 You might add content, upload videos, add blog posts and check the analytics reports every so often.
-Without specific and time-bound goals, it’s difficult to know if what you’re doing is having any effect.
-Your goals should be specific and measurable, as well as being achievable but not easy to achieve.
+Without specific and time-bound website goals, it’s difficult to know if what you’re doing is having any effect.
+Your website goals should be specific and measurable, as well as being achievable but not easy to achieve.

 What is the purpose of your website?

-Before setting any goals you need to work out why your site exists today.
+Before setting any website goals you need to work out why your site exists today.
 What does it do for your visitors?
 What do you want them to do once they land on your website?
 What content do you want to prioritise and make sure it’s seen by your visitors?

 There are three main purposes of a website which are listed below: